webdevelopers-eu/z-template/README.md

 ## Closing Notes

+- Z Template ➋ is fully compatible with previous versions.
 - All examples are simplified.
 In real life, the example results may contain special attributes, classes, and `<template>` tags that were not mentioned for the sake of simplicity.
 - All contributions are welcome.
 Please submit a pull request or open an issue.
 - Should any part of this documentation be unclear, please open an issue with a clarification request or suggestion.